rails/rails/guides/source/generators.md

 Application Templates
 ---------------------

 Now that you've seen how generators can be used _inside_ an application, did you know they can also be used to _generate_ applications too?
-This kind of generator is referred as a "template".
+This kind of generator is referred to as a "template".
 This is a brief overview of the Templates API.
 For detailed documentation see the [Rails Application Templates guide](rails_application_templates.html).

 ```ruby
 gem "rspec-rails", group: "test"